Learn API Testing - Complete Tutorial with Video

 4. Load API Testing

-Load API testing assesses how well the API performs under different levels of load and stress.
+Load API testing assesses how well the API performs under different load and stress levels.
 It helps determine the API’s capacity to handle concurrent requests and large volumes of data.
-By simulating heavy loads, testers can identify performance bottlenecks and ensure the API remains responsive and reliable in real-world scenarios.
+Testers can identify performance bottlenecks by simulating heavy loads and ensuring the API remains responsive and reliable in real-world scenarios.

 5. Integration API Testing

 Integration API testing evaluates how well the API interacts with other systems and services within an application’s ecosystem.
-It ensures seamless communication between various components, detecting integration issues that could disrupt the overall functionality of the application.
+It ensures seamless communication between various components, detecting integration issues that could disrupt the application’s overall functionality.

 6. Documentation API Testing

-API documentation is the user manual for developers and users who interact with your API.
+API documentation is the user manual for developers and users interacting with your API.
 Documentation API testing validates that the documentation accurately represents the API’s behavior.
 It confirms that developers can rely on the documentation to understand how to use the API effectively.

 Common Types of API Protocols

-API protocols form the foundation of how data is exchanged and communicated between software systems.
-In the world of web services and APIs, two prominent protocols stand out: SOAP (Simple Object Access Protocol) and REST (Representational State Transfer).
+API protocols form the foundation for exchanging and communicating data between software systems.
+Two prominent protocols in web services and APIs stand out: SOAP (Simple Object Access Protocol) and REST (Representational State Transfer).
 Let’s delve into each of these protocols to understand their key characteristics and use cases:

 SOAP (Simple Object Access Protocol):